Feral Cat Management

 - May come out at night.

 TNR feral cat programs eliminate new litters being born into the wild without homes and reduce the number of homeless cats running around neighborhoods.
-This is the best method for controlling the homeless cat population in the United States and protecting pets from diseases.
+This is the best method for controlling the homeless cat population in the United States and protecting companion animals from diseases.